 Submitting Items to be Placed on Reserve

-What is the turnaround time for electronic and paper reserves?
+What is the turnaround time for reserves?

 Turnaround time at the branch libraries may vary.
 Ask when you drop off the material.